sibeltan/pneumonia_detection_CNN/README.md

 ## Flask Web Application

-A simple we application where user uploads a chest x-ray image and immediately receives the probability percentages of 3 distinct diagnoses:
+A simple web application where user uploads a chest x-ray image and immediately receives the probability percentages of 3 distinct diagnoses:
 1- Normal
 2- Bacterial Pneumonia
 3- Viral Pneumonia